jules2689/trudeau/docs/2020-04-18/post_news.md

-Maria, is there anything else you need from the government?is there anything else thatwould be of help for you to doyour job more easily?
+Maria, is there anything else you need from the government? is there anything else that would be of help for you to do your job more easily?